-Remember that capping cannot be applied to any tickets purchased in this way.
+Please note that capping cannot be applied to tickets purchased in this way.

 What about contactless capping on other Lothian services?

 Daily capping is available on all of our services.

 Simply travel on Lothian City, Airlink, Skylink, East Coast Buses and Lothian Country services as and when you need to, day or night, – we’ll always work out and automatically charge you the cheapest fare for your journeys.